tbook-dev/incentive-layer-docs/dev-roadmap.md

 1. TON WISE Score is an indicator of: activeness, holdings and coinage, engagement, multi-chain wealth and social impact.&#x20;
 2. Handles the calculation of users’ TON Builder Scores and user ranking.&#x20;
-3. Each time a user attests certain data, TON WISE Score Engine will update the TOP users if there's any changes in the leaderboard.
+3. TON WISE Score Engine will update the TOP users on the Leaderboard periodically.
 The update will be in the manner of a priority queue.

 #### **3 Leaderboard**